 The appointment is cut short as you’re the last patient for the day and the doctor is running late.

 The doctor is clearly rushing and tells you about arrangements to meet their spouse in 20 mins and that they mustn’t be late.
 They ask a few short questions, examine you very briefly, badmouth their colleagues you’ve seen previously and tell you that you need to be very careful whom you trust (fear-inducing).
-You don’t really get much of a feedback either way.
+You don’t really get much feedback either way.
 It’s definitely not a conversation.

-Doctor has a reputation for being kinda intimidating, the assistant tells you afterwards, so this appointment is normal.
+The doctor has a reputation for being kinda intimidating, the assistant tells you afterwards, so this appointment is normal.
 A top expert after all.

 Up until that point, I used to think that ‘the experts’ knew everything and I knew almost nothing.
 I didn’t have a medical degree after all.
 I also grew up thinking doctors (and everyone trained) were almost with a God-like status.